codelord09/real-time-code-editor/README.md

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m "Add your feature"`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

+---
+### Notes on AI Integration

+- The AI model (**Qwen 2.5 7B**) is run locally using **Ollama**, ensuring data privacy and eliminating dependency on external APIs.
+- To call the model, the backend uses a subprocess or HTTP requests to interact with the Ollama server.